Taureon/LiteSockets/DOCS.md

 ### .Array32 ( array, type, ...argument )
 ### .Array64 ( array, type, ...argument )
 ### .Struct ( object, struct )

-### .finish ( ): Uint8Array
+## .finish ( ): Uint8Array
-Builds the complete buffer with the data that was given before using the other functions.
+Builds the buffer from the queue and returns it.